upenn-libraries/alchemy/README.md

 # Contributing

-This project welcomes contributions, especially of tasks that are broadly useful to the Elements userbase community at large.
+This project welcomes contributions, especially of tasks that are broadly useful to the Elements user community at large.